Aspose HTML to PDF: a complete integration guide for 2026

 doc.Save(@"C:\output\report-a4.pdf");

-Headers and footers are often easier to add after HTML conversion.
-That gives you stable placement and avoids fighting CSS rules that were never designed for paged output.
+Headers and footers are easier to add after conversion with PDF primitives than to fight through CSS that was never designed for paged output:

 foreach (Page page in doc.Pages)